Back to National Conference Agenda

 Cyber attackers are now directly targeting critical infrastructure operations.
 Learn why you should move from an outside in defense perspective to one that prioritizes detection and response.
 Get guidance on how to establish a first line of protection, perform continuous monitoring and detection of operational technology networks and communications while avoiding alert fatigue, and respond to the real threats.

-Carmen Garibi, Director, Critical Infrastructure Cybersecurity, 1898 & Co. a Burns and McDonnell Company
+Carmen Garibi, Director, Critical Infrastructure Cybersecurity, and Jeff Macre, Cybersecurity Sector Lead for Utilities and Transportation, 1898 & Co., part of Burns & McDonnell

 - What Can 5G Do for Public Power?